less/less-docs/CONTRIBUTING.md

-## Contributing to the Wiki
+## Contributing to the Documentation

 **Formatting Standards**

-For consistency across all examples in the wiki and to ensure that our code examples are readable, we ask that you please follow these guidelines when contributing to the wiki:
+For consistency across all examples in the docs and to ensure that our code examples are readable, please follow these guidelines when contributing:

 * Four spaces for indentation, and always use proper indentation
 * Multiple-line formatting (one property and value per line)